AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-18-cleaner-type-predicates-with-derived-types.md

 In the end, whether we use an object or an array, we get the same result—`Fruit` represents the union of the three strings `'apple'`, `'banana'`, and `'orange'`, while `Vegetable` represents the union of the three strings `'carrot'`, `'beet'`, and `'cucumber'`.

-However, our type predicates are now much cleaner.
+However, our type predicate helpers are now much cleaner.
 In the case of arrays, we can use `Array.prototype.includes` to check whether an ingredient belongs to a particular array:

 ```ts
 const isFruit = (ingredient: Ingredient): ingredient is Fruit => {